reiryuki/Moto-Waves-G-5G-Plus-Maxx-Audio-Magisk-Module/README.md

 Please open issues with logcat.txt and screenshots if you got problems.

-Special thanks to all people that helped and tested my modules! 🙏🙏🙏
+Special thanks to all people that helped and tested my modules.

 ### Download
 Link bellow at "releases".